 Second, you generally want to rotate later (after the DAS) if you want to leave a space between the piece and the wall.
 If you're placing the piece up against the wall, the order does not matter.
 Here, you rotate CCW after the DAS because you want to leave a space between:

 The final general principle is to rotate in the direction you want to move the piece after the DAS.
-For example, if you want to place an S piece in column 8 with 1 space left from the wall, you rotate left (CCW) after DAS:
+For example, if you're going to place an S piece in column 8 with 1 space left from the wall, you rotate left (CCW) after DAS:

 However, if you don't want to leave a space, you rotate the piece right (CW), towards the wall, after DAS.